jeremysolarz/HA-NAT/README.md

 # ​HA/High​ ​Bandwidth​ ​NAT​ ​Gateways

 Instances created with no public IP address are not able to connect to the internet.
-To allow access a NAT service has to be created inside GCP.
+To allow access a NAT interface has to be created inside GCP.

 ## Overview